CLK - Clock generators

 void Clock_ConfigureAsRealTimeTunable(tClock clock);Code language: C++ (cpp)

 Enables the reconfiguration of the clock frequency during real-time execution.
-In other words it allows using Clock_SetFrequency(), Clock_SetPeriod() or Clock_SetPrescaler() in the control interrupt routine.
+In other words it allows using Clock_SetFrequency(), Clock_SetPeriod() or Clock_SetPrescaler() in the interrupt routine.

 Parameters